suyashkumar/go-starter/README.md

 # go-starter

 This repository is a barebones golang web service scaffold that sets up routes, SSL, static file serving, and a global pooled mysql database connection.
-[Glide](https://github.com/Masterminds/glide) is used for dependency management.
 This is still in progress!

 ## Initial Installation
 Since Golang uses the directory structure of your project for import/build paths, to use this code all import instances with "github.com/suyashkumar/go-starter" will have to be replaced with your import path.
 A script is provided to automatically do this for you.